3778/website-research/content/join-us.md

 ## <b>How to apply?</b>
 ---
-We believe that a selection processes should be fair and open to the widest audience possible.
+We believe that a selection process should be fair and open to the widest audience possible.
 It should also test and teach the necessary skills.
 There are currently 2 ways of applying, and they differ depending on the position you are interested in.
 We try as much as possible to hire based on candidate **potential** and not just experience.

 ### Data Engineer and Data Analyst
 Currently, we don't have a challenge for these types of professionals (but we are working on it!).
 For now, please send your CV, LinkedIn, GitHub and anything else you might find appropriate to: